femshima/chem-server/README.md

    ```

 1. Create `.env` and write `API_KEY` and `API_ENDPOINT`.
-   `API_KEY` should be same as you set in the server,
+   `API_KEY` should be the same as what you set in the server,
    and `API_ENDPOINT` is the url to your server.

    ```bash